Kimbsy/y-combinator-animation/script.md

 The last piece of the puzzle is how do we actually express the thing that we want done.
 And that means we need to nail down what `f` is.

 We saw that `f` contains both some conditional statement and also a reference to the lambda that allows it to iterate one level deeper.
-Let's take a crack at writing one.
+With that in mind, we can take a crack at writing one.

 ## what the f?